phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users Task 7, Everybody
+script that gives other users all the permissions but denies owner and group Task 8, James bond